Harsh6063/End-to-End-Sentiment-Analysis-Pipeline/README.md

     dataset = load_dataset("imdb")
 The dataset was split into training and testing datasets.
 The reviews were cleaned by:

-- i.)Lowercasing text
-- ii.)Removing HTML tags
-- iii.)Optionally removing punctuation
+1. Lowercasing the text.
+2. Removing HTML tags.
+3. Optionally removing punctuation.

-### 4. Run the training script to train the Naive Bayes model on the IMDB dataset:
+### 4. Run the training script to train the Naive Bayes model on the IMDB dataset:```bash
     python sentimental_analysis.py

 This script:
-Loads and preprocesses the dataset
+- Loads and preprocesses the dataset.
-Vectorizes the text using TF-IDF
+- Vectorizes the text using TF-IDF.
-Trains a Naive Bayes classifier
+- Trains a Naive Bayes classifier.
-Saves the trained model to two files (tfidf_vectorizer.pkl) and  (sentiment_model.pkl)
+- Saves the trained model to two files: `tfidf_vectorizer.pkl` and `sentiment_model.pkl`.

-now for the flask app
+### Running the Flask App
-Run the Flask app:
+To run the Flask app, execute the following command:
+    ```bash

     python app.py
-This starts the server at http://127.0.0.1:5000/.
+ This starts the server at: http://127.0.0.1:5000/.
  To test the /predict endpoint, use the following curl command:
      ```bash

     curl -X POST http://127.0.0.1:5000/predict -H "Content-Type: application/json" -d "{\"review_text\": \"This is an amazing movie!\"}"